 Travel

-Those with American Express Platinum cards automatically get 1 cent per point value when redeeming points for travel.
-That’s not particularly good, but it’s much better than the value that people get without a Platinum card.
+Those folks with American Express Platinum cards automatically get 1 cent per point value when redeeming points for travel.
+That’s not particularly good, but it’s much better than what you can get without a Platinum card.
 Currently, the only way to get better than 1 cent per point value when redeeming points for travel is with the Business Platinum Card.

 The Business Platinum Card offers a 35% Airline Bonus: Get 35% of your points back when you redeem points through Amex Travel for either a First or Business class flight on any airline, or for any flights with your selected airline.

 After you receive the 35% rebate, the value works out to 1.54 cents per point.
-That’s very good, but it does require owning this ultra-premium card.
+Additionally, when you use points this way, you will almost always earn the same miles for the ticket as if you had paid with cash.
+That’s very good, but it does require owning this ultra-premium card and paying the annual fee.

 Transfer Points to Partners